Celebrating entrepreneurial mothers on International Day of the Girl

 When my mother’s shop failed, life became much harder for us all.
 And yet that failure is exactly why I set up Hand in Hand’s operations in Kenya in 2010.

 My mother had an entrepreneurial spirit but she lacked any form of business training.
 At Hand in Hand we provide the business training people (predominantly women) need in order to start their own business and increase the family income.
-Since Hand in Hand first started in India in 2003 we have generated over 1.4 million jobs and every day we see the transformative affect the resulting increased income has on people’s lives.
+Since Hand in Hand first started in India in 2003 we have generated more than 1.4 million jobs and every day we see the transformative effect the resulting increased income has on people’s lives.

 If you are poor then education is not your priority

 In such circumstances education is a luxury and figures from the UNESCO Institute for statistics back this up – there is a clear link between household wealth and the probability of not being in school.
-Compared with children from the richest 20% of households, children from the poorest 20% are four times more likely to be out of school.
+Compared with children from the richest 20 percent of households, children from the poorest 20 percent are four times more likely to be out of school.
 Crucially, although girls are always more likely to be out of school than boys, the disparity shrinks with increasing household wealth.
-Further we know that women typically invest a higher proportion of their earnings in their families and communities than men (OECD).
+Further, we know that women typically invest a higher proportion of their earnings in their families and communities than men (OECD).

 The making of entrepreneurial mothers – a success story